tapis-project/documentation/source/technical/systems.rst

   have a leading ``/``.
   May not be updated.
 Contact support to request a change.
 *dtnSystemId* - DTN system Id
-  A system that can be used during job executiona as a Data Transfer Node (DTN).
+  A system that can be used during job execution as a Data Transfer Node (DTN).
 Use is optional.
 The DTN is used if the job submission request or the application defintion specify *dtnSystemInputDir* or *dtnSystemOutputDir*.
-  The execution system and the DTN system must have shared storage.
+  *canExec* must be true.
+This execution system and the DTN system must have the same *rootDir* and the file system must be shared storage.
 *canExec*
   Indicates if system can be used to execute jobs.
 *canRunBatch*